How to harvest worm castings is a question we get quite frequently. Harvesting worm castings is not some big secret

 We know those cocoons are precious when you are getting started.. so don’t throw them in the garden!

 We did a Youtube video where we harvested a typical worm bin in around 7-8 minutes.
 It is fast, lightweight, and catches most cocoons.
+This is a how to harvest worm castings the easy way!
 What’s not to like?

 You can find this Worm Castings Screen Harvester on our website.
 If you try this and don’t absolutely love it, send it back and we will refund your money.